juniorguru/junior.guru/README.md

 # junior.guru (AKA core) 🐣

+The junior.guru website, Discord bot, and synchronization scripts.

 ## Status of the README

 This README is missing a lot of information.
 Honza didn't have time yet to add a proper, nice README.
 The file currently only includes documentation of the hard parts of the development process, which would be easy to forget and difficult to learn again.